Home

 Aufmordt & Co.

-In New York Burridge worked on manufacturing mechanical toys at the importing house of Aufmordt & Co. learning about mechanical toys.
+In New York, Burridge worked on manufacturing mechanical toys at the importing house of Aufmordt & Co. learning about mechanical toys.

 Sun Manufacturing Co.

-In 1890, Burridge directed his focus to manufacture mechanical toys and established Sun Manufacturing Co.
+In 1890, Burridge directed his focus to manufacturing mechanical toys and established Sun Manufacturing Co.
 At Sun Manufacturing Co.
 Burridge toys like the walking man and a doll that could crawl.
 In 1883 he was awarded with the award of merit by the American Institute.

 Lee designed and created many of the parts used in over 700 machines that he created and held about 60 patents in his name.